geovedi/book-notes/2022/what-if-2.notes.md

   - Highlighting the infeasibility of paying the $2 undecillion settlement.
   - Recognizing that the requested amount is astronomically unattainable.
 - Legal Perspective and Defense Costs
-  - Mentioning Kevin, the author of a legal humor blog, who reported on the case.
+  - Mentioning Kevin, Munroe of a legal humor blog, who reported on the case.
   - Considering the hourly rate of highly paid lawyer Ted Olson for defense.
   - Calculating the theoretical cost of hiring all Ted Olsons in the galaxy to defend the case.